MicrosoftDocs/dataexplorer-docs/data-explorer/high-concurrency.md

 ---
-title: Optimize for high query concurrency with Azure Data Explorer
+title: Optimize for high concurrency with Azure Data Explorer
-description: In this article, you learn to optimize your Azure Data Explorer setup for high query concurrency.
+description: In this article, you learn to optimize your Azure Data Explorer setup for high concurrency.
 author: orspod
 ms.author: orspodek
 ms.reviewer: miwalia